 For backwards-incompatible changes, the timeline for developer previews is tied to the API release schedule.

-When a stable version introduces a backwards-incompatible change, the feature associated with the change won't be available to a merchant's Shopify admin until 9 months later, when that version of the API is the oldest supported stable version.
-So you have 9 months to preview a feature and prepare for it before it's released to merchants.
+When a stable version introduces a backwards-incompatible change, the feature associated with the change won't be available to a user's Shopify admin until 9 months later, when that version of the API is the oldest supported stable version.
+So you have 9 months to preview a feature and prepare for it before it's released to users.